 Pick a date and create a habit

-Humans are creatures of habit.
-Treat it like a birthday or anniversary.
+Humans are creatures of habit, so treat updating your preps like a birthday or anniversary.
 The whole point is to make it easy, but solid.

 It’s important that you stick to it.
 Life will always try to get in the way — you have to make the decision that being prepared is more important than whatever trivial distraction might pop up.